wolfgangasdf/iqp-book/ad-perturbation-theory.md

 \psi_n=\psi_n^{(0)}+\lambda \psi_n^{(1)}+\lambda^2 \psi_n^{(2)}+\ldots
 $$(ad-pt-2)

-We call for instance $E_n^{(1)}$ the first-order correction to the $n$th eigenvalue and so on.
+We call $E_n^{(1)}$ the *first-order correction* to the $n$th eigenvalue, and $\psi_n^{(1)}$ the first-order correction to the wavefunction, and so on.
 Since the perturbation is assumed to be small, the energies and eigenstates should be similar to the unperturbed case, and higher-order correction terms should become small.
-How do we determine these corrections?
+How do we calculate these corrections?

 ## First-order perturbation theory: energy